kdborg/entityreference_enhancements/README.md

 ## Bugs or Suggestions
 I welcome suggestions and bugs.
-Please use the issue tracker: [a link](https://github.com/kdborg/entityreference_enhancements/issues/)
+Please use the [issue tracker](https://github.com/kdborg/entityreference_enhancements/issues/).